Marley0523/gmod.github.io/wiki/MediaWiki_Migration.md

 (I put a 20 second wait between fetches to avoid DDOSing our own site).
 The result was over 18,000 files.

+### Converting html to markdown files

+Before I tried trimming down the number of files I had, I undertook the transformation from html to markdown so that I could import markdown files into GitHub before trying to reduce the number of files.
+The obvious reason for this is that if I accidently "over deleted" I could roll back.
+It had the added benefit that browsing the files in the GitHub web interface would give me an idea of how the generated markdown was being evaluated (though it appears that the GitHub web UI treats markdown differently than jekyll).

+Pandoc seemed like the obvious choice for that, so I wrote a [perl script](../html_to_md.pl) that would iterate over all of the files, handling a weird edge case (Pandoc refused to treat an html file that had a `.pdf` extension as an html file, which I suppose I can't blame it for (thank MediaWiki for making those files)) and running Pandoc to generate gft (GitHub-Flavored Markdown).
+The resulting files where imported in the gmod.github.io repo.

 ### Trimming down the file count

 Yeah, 18,000 is a lot.
 GMOD is a big and "old" project, but that still seems crazy.